Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 A Comfortable Position

-We totally understand that babies and children can be quite distressed about having a noisy, vibrating device in their nose, especially as they are sick, tired and not their normal happy selves.
+We totally understand that babies and children may not like having a strange, vibrating device in their nose, especially as they are sick, tired and not their normal happy selves.

 No parent likes to see their child distressed, but the medical benefits of removing the snot (so your child can breathe, feed, sleep and recover better) might be worth a moment of fuss.